 This is by far my favorite pose to relax.
 The benefits of this inversion are many, and it just feels so damn good!
 Scoot your bottom towards a wall and walk your feet up the wall.
 From here, just relax and breathe comfortably.

 Why is it so amazing?
-Some of the benefits lets up the wall offers:

 - regulates blood flow